-fzaninotto a month ago
+fzaninotto 5 months ago

 This is nice, but I wonder about the actual use cases of such a service, given the very loose permissions: